 Welsh Springer Spaniels, specifically, are believed to have originated in Wales.
 Their history can be traced back to the 18th century when they were initially bred for hunting birds, particularly game birds like pheasants and woodcocks.
 These dogs were highly prized for their agility, intelligence, and ability to work closely with hunters, a trait that remains strong in the breed to this day.

 The Welsh Springer Spaniel belongs to the sporting group of dog breeds.
 Sporting dogs are known for their energy, athleticism, and keen hunting instincts.
 Welsh Springer Spaniels fit perfectly into this category due to their origins as hunting dogs.
-They are medium-sized dogs, typically weighing between 35 to 55 pounds (16 to 25 kilograms).
+They are medium-sized dogs, typically weighing between 16 to 25 kg.
 Males tend to be slightly larger than females.
 Their compact size makes them well-suited for both fieldwork and as family pets.

 Welsh Springer Spaniels have a striking and distinctive appearance.
 They are known for their silky, flat, and water-resistant coat, which is medium in length.
 Their coat colour is typically rich red and white, and their ears are adorned with beautiful feathering.
 The coat not only adds to their aesthetic appeal but also provides insulation and protection during outdoor activities.